shariq1989/cookbook/content/recipe/Cinnamon_Rolls.md

 * Buttermilk: You can use almond milk as an alternative, but stir in 1 tsp of lemon juice before using it.

-#### How should I store my banana bread?
+#### How should I store my cinnamon rolls?

-To keep your banana bread moist, allow it to cool completely and wrap it in a layer of saran wrap.
-Then, store it in a Ziploc bag or a container with a tight-fitting lid.
-It will last on the counter for up to 3 days.

-#### What can I add to my banana bread?

-* Chocolate chips
-* Nuts: Walnuts, Pecans
-* Peanut Butter
-* Spices: Nutmeg, All Spice
-* Maple Syrup
-* Cocao Powder
-* Orange Zest
-* Dried Fruit: Cranberries, Raisins, apricots
-* Pumpkin Puree
+If you somehow ended up with leftover cinnamon rolls, they will keep at room temperature for a few days.
+Place the leftovers onto a plate and cover them with aluminum foil.

-#### Can I freeze banana bread?
+#### Can I freeze cinnamon rolls?

-You sure can.
-First, allow the banana bread to cool completely and then wrap it in saran wrap, followed by aluminum foil.
-The banana bread will freeze for up to 2 months.
-When you're ready to eat, let it defrost at room temperature.
-This process can take up to 24 hours.
+I do not recommend freezing already baked rolls unless you bake them and leave the frosting off of them.
+What I do is, make two batches; I bake one and freeze the other for quick baking next time.
+To freeze, all you have to do is gather the rolls together and wrap them tightly in Saran wrap, then place them into a freezer-safe bag.
+The rolls will keep for up to 2 months.
+When you're ready to eat, let them defrost in the refrigerator overnight.
+Prepare the icing, warm your cinnamon rolls in the microwave for 1 minute, and enjoy.